emhamza/Books-App/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🚀 Live Demo <a name="live-demo"></a>
-- The Live Demo link will be availble soon!
+- The Live Demo link will be available soon!
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 💻 Getting Started <a name="getting-started"></a>